-four broad privacy and ethical guidelines in the Political Tweets Librarian guidelines are,,subject to continuous revisiting and likely revision.
-The privacy and ethical guidelines are not designed as a precise set of instructions to follow, but rather as a tool to provoke thought about potential harm to Twitter authors, the process of Tweet curation, how Twitter data is storedbuild on the aforementioned discussion of who can access the archived data and the length of time for data storage.
+As in any profession guided by ethical standards, and because Tweet harvesting and curation is an emerging field, the four broad privacy and ethical guidelines in the Political Tweets Librarian guidelines are,,subject to continuous revisiting and likely revision.
+The privacy and ethical guidelines are not designed as a precise set of instructions to follow, but rather as a tool to provoke thought about potential harm to Twitter authors, the process of Tweet curation, and how Twitter data is stored; the guidelines also build on the aforementioned discussion of who can access the archived data and the length of time for data storage.
 The full details of the privacy and ethical guidelines are explained below.

 1. Protect Twitter Authors From Any (Direct and Indirect) Potential Harm